Mixing metals in the bathroom is a great way to add an interesting and contemporary look to a space.

 Looking for more design and decorating ideas?
 Here are a few favorite related posts from the blog:

-Beautiful Bathroom Ideas, Design Trends and Decor for 2025
+Beautiful Bathroom Trends and Design Ideas for 2026

 Beautiful Coastal Bathroom Ideas and Trends